dion-trevor/DIS_Final_Project/README.md

 ## Running tests

-In order to test and evaluate our system, we use wrk and locust. wrk is a modern HTTP benchmarking tool which can generate a significant load when run on a single multi-core CPU.
-It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.
-Locust is a scalable performance testing tool where we define the behaviour of your users in regular Python code.
+In order to test and evaluate our system, we use locust.
+Locust is an easy to use, scriptable and scalable performance testing tool where we define the behaviour of our users in regular Python code.
+Instructions for installing locust can be found [here](https://github.com/locustio/locust).

+Once you do that, in the same directory as before, use command 'locust' and navigate to the URL provided.
+If that does not work, open `localhost:8089` in your web broswer(default).

+This will allow you to specify users, spawn rate, the host (which will be the URL provided by build.sh) and the run time.

+### Steps during an iteration:

+- We first configure our setup with the minimum and maximum intended average utilization in mind; starting at 100 percent and then decreasing it iteratitvely according to the experienced failure rate
+- We then configure the minimum and maximum number of pods available in the system to process the incoming requests
+- Based on the results we tweak our parameters and run the system once again.